OpenVPN/openvpn3-linux/docs/man/openvpn3-session-acl.1.rst

 -s, --show
                 Shows the currently active ACL.

--G UID|USERNAME, --grant UID|USERNAME
+-G USER, --grant USER
-                Grant the given user ID (UID) or username access to this VPN session.
+                Grant the given user read-only access to this VPN session.
+                The USER argument can be either UID or username belonging to the system.

--R UID|USERNAME, --revoke UID|USERNAME
+-R USER, --revoke USER
-                Revoke access from this VPN session for the given user ID (UID) or username.
+                Revoke access on this VPN session for the given user.
+The USER argument can be either UID or username belonging to the system.

---public-access true|false
+--public-access BOOL
                 Grant all users on the system access to manage this VPN session.
                 This effectively disables the more fine-grained access control provided via ``--grant``.
+Valid argument values: ``true``, ``false``

---allow-log-access true|false
+--allow-log-access BOOL
                 By default, users granted access will not have access to the session log.
 By setting this option to *true*, users granted access can use ``openvpn3 log`` to retrieve real-time log events as they occur.
+Valid argument values: ``true``, ``false``

 SEE ALSO